Carnegie Library (Lawton, Oklahoma)

 The Carnegie Library in Lawton, Oklahoma is a Carnegie library building from 1922.
 It was listed on the National Register of Historic Places in 1976.

-It is built of buff-tan brick with white limestone used for window trim and other ornamentation.
+It is built of buff-tan brick, with white limestone used for the window trim and other ornamentation.

 It was originally a 52x52 ft square plan building, but a 1952 extension added 40 ft to the north side.